cloudmesh/cloudmesh-volume/README-source.md

     Creates a persistent disk in the specified project using the data in the request.

+    Optional Parameters:
+        NAME (string): the name of volume
+        size (int): the size of volume (GB) volume_type (string): pd-standard or pd-ssd
+        region (string): zone of volume
+        description (string): additional description of volume

     Required Parameters for API function::
       project: project ID for the project in which the volume is being created